 Cinnamon bark has long been used as a culinary spice and medicinal remedy.
 Folk healers have relied on cinnamon to treat conditions such as indigestion, inflammation and arthritis.
 It is a carminative spice, one that relieves intestinal gas and helps digestion.
 Laboratory studies, according to the Memorial Sloan-Kettering Cancer Center, MSKCC, have indicated cinnamon's usefulness to reduce inflammation and kill microbes.
 Research also shows that the spice is effective in eliminating the E. coli bacterium, which is linked to intestinal inflammation, according to the April 2007 "Brazilian Journal of Infectious Diseases."

 If you are taking anticoagulant medications, be aware that ginger may increase their blood-thinning capability, cautions Kuhn.
 In addition, notes MSKCC, cinnamon contain coumarin, a blood-thinning agent and should not be taken with anticoagulants.
-Cinnamon also lowers blood glucose levels, which may be a concern if you are diabetic.
+Cinnamon also lowers blood glucose levels, which may be a concern if you have diabetes.